 Pennsylvania Rural Health Model

-Pennsylvania is the first state in the country to design and implement a model such as this that is focused entirely on rural hospitals.
-Over a dozen other states have reached out to the department to learn more.
-The Hospital and Health Systems Association of Pennsylvania, the Pennsylvania Office of Rural Health, CMMI, four payers and eight hospitals have been closely engaged with the department over the past several years preparing for launch.
+Pennsylvania is the first state in the country to design and implement a model that is focused entirely on rural hospitals.
+Over a dozen other states have reached out to the Department to learn about the model and its operations.
+The Department has worked closely with CMMI, the Pennsylvania Department of Human Services, the Pennsylvania Insurance Department, the Hospital and Healthsystem Association of Pennsylvania, the Hospital Council of Western Pennsylvania and the Pennsylvania Office for Rural Health to develop the model and to ensure its success.

 The Model to Date

 The Model was successfully launched in January 2019 with five rural hospitals and five payers participating in the initial performance year.
 Eight new hospitals started in January 2020, and Aetna joined as a new commercial payer as well.
 Five additional hospitals joined in 2021.
 Currently, a total of eighteen rural hospitals and six payers are participating, and the Model will continue to support these hospitals and communities as they work in partnership to achieve the goals of the Model.

 Olean General Hospital (DBA Bradford Regional Medical Center) -

 UPMC Kane -

 Wayne Memorial Hospital -